Mustang Tiji Festival Trek - Stunningly Colorful Buddhist Monks' Mask Dance

-Upper Mustang known as Lo is a remote Himalayan province situated north of the Annapurna and Dhaulagiri ranges.
-It is being surrounded by the Tibetan plateau on all sides expect the south which links with Nepal.
-Due to its proximity to and long association with Tibet, Tibetan Buddhist lifestyle, religion, art and culture remain intact on this rain shadow upper Mustang.
-We can see its magnificent monasteries, palaces and the remains of massive, rambling forts of 15th and 16th centuries.
-Most of monasteries in upper Mustang belong to the Sakayapa sect, represented by colored strips of grey, white and red.
-The People of Lo are highly religions and festivals such as Tiji form an integral part of their lives.
-This TIJI festival Mustang trek offer a great opportunity to all the trekkers to experience the local Tibetan culture at its best form.
+Mustang Tiji festival trek is a unique trekking adventure opportunity in the festive mood to the walled kingdom of Lomantang.
+Upper Mustang, known as Lo is a remote Himalayan province situated north of the Annapurna and Dhaulagiri ranges.
+It is surrounded by the Tibetan plateau on all sides except the south, which links with Nepal.
+Due to its proximity to and long association with Tibet, Tibetan Buddhist lifestyle, religion, art, and culture remain intact on this rain shadow upper Mustang.
+We can see its magnificent monasteries, palaces, and the remains of massive, rambling forts of the 15th and 16th centuries.
+Most of the monasteries in the upper Mustang belong to the Sakayapa sect, represented by colored strips of grey, white and red.
+The People of Lo are highly religious, and festivals such as Tiji are integral to their lives.
+This Tiji Festival trek to Upper Mustang offers an excellent opportunity for all the trekkers to experience the local Tibetan culture in its best form.

-Tiji Festival in Lomonthang, upper Mustang
+Tiji Festival in Lomonthang, Upper Mustang

-Mustang trekking on Festival
+Mustang Trekking on Festival